-When you’re travelling, you may want to stay somewhere a little unique or different – which is why we are sharing the top 6 unusual places to stay in the world.
+Sometimes a hotel is so quirky and unique that you travel FOR it – that is why we are sharing these 6 unusual places to stay in the world.

 Not all hotel accommodations are created equal, and we’re not referring to luxury, comfort, or price.
 Some are just more interesting than others – pleasantly whimsical, even.
 Take, for instance, a snow igloo through which you can see the Aurora Borealis or a rain forest treehouse on a solitary tropical island.
 This list of extraordinary places is sure to make you rethink the meaning of unusual.